 5. Chicken Pox Vaccination (Varicella)

 Chickenpox mostly occurs during childhood, in which the whole body of the person is covered with blisters, which are red and itchy.
 These blisters stay for some time, it is recommended not to scratch them because it is feared that they will leave scars afterward.
 Chicken Pox vaccination is usually recommended 2 doses in 28 days, but it depends on the doctor and the medical condition of the person.

 6. Shingles Vaccination (Zoster)

-Shingles occur with the same virus which causes chicken pox in children.
+Shingles occur with the same virus which causes chickenpox in children.
 Shingles are very dangerous because it happens after 60.
-At that age, the body lacks immunity and resistance towards such diseases.
+At that age, the body lacks immunity and resistance to such diseases.
 Zoster vaccination is recommended at above the age of 60.
 But, it is imperative to consult a doctor.
-Also, it important to have the knowledge of these important vaccines.
+Also, it important to have knowledge of these important vaccines.

 7. Pneumococcal Polysaccharide Vaccination

-Pneumococcal is an infection which causes infections that effect in the bloodstream causing meningitis and pneumonia.
-These infections can be very lethal for any person, it is imperative to get prescribed dose of these important vaccines.
+Pneumococcal is an infection that causes infections that affect the bloodstream causing meningitis and pneumonia.
+These infections can be very lethal for any person, it is imperative to get a prescribed dose of these important vaccines.
 Ask a doctor for understanding the illness and use of the medication.

 Book an appointment now, to answer all your queries.
 You can book an appointment with top psychologists in Pakistan through Marham by calling at Marham helpline: 0311-1222398 or by online appointment booking facility through the website or Marham mobile app.

 Can’t Find The App?